GECP adheres to the code of practice for training

 Occupational Therapist ( Stellenbosch University 2017)

-Third Year Classical Psychodrama trainee.
+Fourth Year Classical Psychodrama trainee.

 Currently working at a school in the East of Johannesburg for learners with special needs.